Navigate this Section

-The application portal for the Summer 2023 session has now closed.
-Applicants will be notified of final decisions by the week of April 3rd, 2023.
+The application portal for the Fall 2023 session has now closed.
+Applicants will be notified of final decisions by the week of May 22nd d, 2023.

 Applications will be reviewed by the White House Internship Program (WHIP) team on a rolling basis during the application window; completed applications will be reviewed as soon as they are received.
 Therefore, candidates are encouraged to submit their applications sooner rather than later in the application period.